 Dennis Hogan is a writer, academic, and organizer based in Providence, RI. (more)

-His dissertation, “The Queen of Two Worlds: Crisis and Creation in the Central American Transit Zones, 1848-1914,” centers on the transit zones of Central America, two narrow strips of land comprising the interoceanic routes through Panama and Nicaragua.
-Focusing on writers from Panama, Nicaragua, Colombia, Britain, and the United States, the dissertation argues that we can tell the story of nineteenth-century literature only when we recognize that the struggle for Central America was integral to the global project of imperial hegemony.
+His research project “The Queen of Two Worlds: Crisis and Creation in the Central American Transit Zones, 1848-1914,” centers on the transit zones of Central America, two narrow strips of land comprising the interoceanic routes through Panama and Nicaragua.
+Focusing on writers from Panama, Nicaragua, Colombia, Britain, and the United States, the project argues that we can tell the story of nineteenth-century literature only when we recognize that the struggle for Central America was integral to the global project of imperial hegemony.

-Dennis has also served as the Political Director of the Graduate Labor Organization-AFT Local 6516 and the Electoral Coordinator of Reclaim RI. (less)
+Dennis has also served as the RI Political Director of SEIU 1199NE, the Political Director of the Graduate Labor Organization-AFT Local 6516 and the Electoral Coordinator of Reclaim RI. (less)

-His dissertation, “The Queen of Two Worlds: Crisis and Creation in the Central American Transit Zones, 1848-1914,” centers on the transit zones of Central America, two narrow strips of land comprising the interoceanic routes through Panama and Nicaragua.
-Focusing on writers from Panama, Nicaragua, Colombia, Britain, and the United States, the dissertation argues that we can tell the story of nineteenth-century literature only when we recognize that the struggle for Central America was integral to the global project of imperial hegemony.
+His research project “The Queen of Two Worlds: Crisis and Creation in the Central American Transit Zones, 1848-1914,” centers on the transit zones of Central America, two narrow strips of land comprising the interoceanic routes through Panama and Nicaragua.
+Focusing on writers from Panama, Nicaragua, Colombia, Britain, and the United States, the project argues that we can tell the story of nineteenth-century literature only when we recognize that the struggle for Central America was integral to the global project of imperial hegemony.

-Dennis has also served as the Political Director of the Graduate Labor Organization-AFT Local 6516 and the Electoral Coordinator of Reclaim RI. (less)
+Dennis has also served as the RI Political Director of SEIU 1199NE, the Political Director of the Graduate Labor Organization-AFT Local 6516 and the Electoral Coordinator of Reclaim RI. (less)

 A full list can be found below: